threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/consensus3_principles.md

 - Restricted_Account
   - On stellar we use the multisignature feature to make sure that locked/vesting or FarmingPool cannot transfer money unless consensus is achieved by the ConsensusEngine

-- Each account on money_blockchain (Money BlockchainAccount) has account record in TFGridBC who needs advanced features like:
+- Each account on money_blockchain (Money BlockchainAccount) has account record in TFChain who needs advanced features like:
   - lockup
   - vesting
   - minting (rewards to farmers)